JeffreyMolendijk/instrument-classification/README.md

 # instrument-classification

-Creates a deep learning model for instrument classification, trained using [OpenMic-2018](https://zenodo.org/records/1432913).
+Creates deep learning models for the classification of 20 instruments, trained using [OpenMic-2018](https://zenodo.org/records/1432913).

 ## Getting started